 It is essential to ensure that the floor surface can actually bear the weight of the stove and a top-mounted steel chimney, if applicable.
-The stove must stand on a nonflammable surface as a brick or tile floor.
+The stove must stand on a nonflammable surface such as a steel floor plate or a brick or tile floor.
 The size of the nonflammable surface used to cover the floor area must match national and local regulations.